 OCM held license application lotteries on June 5 for social equity and general applicants for three license types critical to establishing the supply chain in the state's emerging adult-use market: cannabis cultivator, cannabis manufacturer, and cannabis mezzobusiness.
-OCM also held a lottery for social equity applicants applying for a cannabis retailer license on June 5.
-The office will hold a lottery for general applicants for the cannabis retailer license license-which includes a second chance for social equity applicants not selected in the first lottery-on July 22, 2025.
+OCM also held a lottery for social equity applicants applying for a cannabis retailer license on June 5 and a lottery for general applicants for the cannabis retailer license-which included a second chance for social equity applicants not selected in the first lottery-on July 22, 2025.